 Ecommerce is quietly and conveniently taking over our lives.
 According to Jeff Bezos, Amazon has over 100 million Amazon Prime members.
 Free shipping is the norm.
 Two-day shipping is becoming one-day or two-hour shipping.
-If you want to start your own ecommerce store (or replatform to a new one), choosing from the best ecommerce platforms can be tough – right now there are over 477 different options to choose from.
+If you want to start your e-commerce store, choosing the best ecommerce platforms can be tough – there are over 477 different options.

-These reviews are based on price, reliability, technical support, features, scalability, product options, shipping, fulfillment, the control panel experience, and more.
+These reviews rank based on price, reliability, technical support, features, scalability, product options, shipping, fulfillment, control panel experience, and more.

 Please note, I may receive affiliate compensation for the links below.
 However, these are the best tools I have used and tested that I believe are most effective for launching and running an online store.

 Ecommerce platforms are a robust, full-featured way to sell products online.
 When choosing from the best options, there are many considerations, and each ecommerce website builder provides different features.

 For example, your needs will be different if you’re selling three products vs. 100.
 Or if you want to do dropshipping rather than your own shipping and fulfillment.